litrin/hwinfo.deprecated/README.md

     TotalKB int `json:"total_kb"`
 }
 ```
-Info structure for information about a systems memory
+Info structure for information about a systems memory.